Bertram Brockhouse, Nobel Laureate

-The following article was written by Brockhouse’s first graduate students following his death.
+The following article was written by Brockhouse’s first graduate students following his death in 2003.

 Bertram Brockhouse, who shared the 1994 Nobel Prize in Physics for his brilliant, pioneering work which laid the foundation for the field of inelastic neutron scattering, died on 13 October 2003 in Hamilton, Ontario, Canada.